 - Student-centred teaching to promote critical thinking and independent lifelong learning

-Professor Wayne Gillett is the current Head of Department (HOD), appointed in May 2012.
+Associate Professor Mike Stitely is the current Head of Department (HOD), appointed in September 2017.